Eigenstate Thermalization in the Two-Site SYK and SYK Chain Models: Overview

-Next, consider a finite set of generic observables $\left\{ A^{\alpha} \right\}_{\alpha=1}^{\Gamma}$ whose total number $\Gamma$ is much smaller than the dimension of the Hilbert space, i.e. $\Gamma \ll \text{dim}(\mathcal{H})$.
-Observables $A^{\alpha}$ are generic in the sense that one can either imagine measuring them in the laboratory, or, as in recent literature, they are non-extensive.
-The latter means that it only involves few bodies in a many-body system.
-For example, the single-site number operator or the two-site hopping operator are non-extensive.
+Next, consider a finite collection of generic observables $\left\{ A^{\alpha} \right\}_{\alpha=1}^{\Gamma}$, where the number of observables $\Gamma$ is much smaller than the dimension of the Hilbert space, i.e., $\Gamma \ll \text{dim}(\mathcal{H})$.
+These observables are considered generic in the sense that they correspond either to physically measurable quantities or to non-extensive operators acting on only a few degrees of freedom--for instance, the single-site number operator or two-site hopping operator.